-- Define Dynamic Positioning. - Explain the need for Dynamic Positioning in various types of vessel. - Describe the six freedoms of movement of a vessel. - State which of the six freedoms of movement are controlled under DP and which are monitored. - Describe the following aids to maneuvering commonly fitted to DP vessels, including their practical and operational advantages and disadvantages: fixed and controllable-pitch propellers, azimuth thrusters, Azipod thrusters and tunnel thrusters. - List the seven main components of a DP system; DP Operator, DP computer (or controller), DP Operator station, position reference systems, sensors, power supply and thrusters. - Describe the various modes of DP operation, including manual control, semiautomatic control and automatic control.
-In addition, describe the following common specialist functions: ROV follow (follow sub), follow target, track follow (autotrack), minimum power (weathervane) and riser angle mode. - Discuss the concept of mathematical modelling of vessel behaviour characteristics and appreciate the advantages and limitations/disadvantages of this technique. - Outline the power requirements of a DP vessel system and describe a typical diesel-electric power installation. - Describe the following position reference systems commonly associated with DP installations: INS, Differential GNSS, hydro acoustic, taut wire, Artemis, FMCW Radar and laser-based systems. - Describe the following sensors associated with DP installations: vertical reference sensor/unit, motion reference unit, gyro compass, wind sensor (anemometer) and manual draught input sensor.

-- Describe the concept of centre of rotation and the provision of alternative centres of rotation - Describe consequence analysis as carried out by a Dynamic Positioning system.
+- 7.1 Define Dynamic Positioning. - 7.2 Explain the need for Dynamic Positioning in various types of vessel. - 7.3 Describe the six freedoms of movement of a vessel. - 7.4 State which of the six freedoms of movement are controlled under DP and which are monitored. - 7.5 Describe the following aids to manoeuvring commonly fitted to DP vessels, including their practical and operational advantages and disadvantages: fixed and controllable-pitch propellers, azimuth thrusters, Azipod thrusters and tunnel thrusters. - 7.6 List the seven main components of a DP system; DP Operator, DP computer (or controller), DP

+Operator station, position reference systems, sensors, power supply and thrusters.

+- 7.7 Describe the various modes of DP operation, including manual control, semiautomatic control and automatic control.
+In addition, describe the following common specialist functions: ROV follow (follow sub), follow target, track follow (autotrack), minimum power (weathervane) and riser angle mode. - 7.8 Discuss the concept of mathematical modelling of vessel behaviour characteristics and appreciate the advantages and limitations/disadvantages of this technique. - 7.9 Outline the power requirements of a DP vessel system and describe a typical diesel-electric power installation. - 7.10 Describe the following position reference systems commonly associated with DP installations: INS, Differential GNSS, hydroacoustic, taut wire, Artemis, FMCW Radar and laser-based systems. - 7.11 Describe the following sensors associated with DP installations: vertical reference sensor/unit, motion reference unit, gyro compass, wind sensor (anemometer) and manual draught input sensor. - 7.12 Describe the concept of centre of rotation and the provision of alternative centres of rotation. - 7.13 Describe consequence analysis as carried out by a Dynamic Positioning system.